Articles of Association

 Modifying the articles of association requires approval by a 2/3 majority of eligible voters.

-9. The board of directors
+9. The Board of Directors

 The board of directors is competent for managing ongoing operations and the association's external representation.
 The board of directors will issue regulations and may install work groups/specialist teams.
 To achieve the association's purpose, the board of directors may employ or hire individuals against adequate remuneration.